Reinhard Höhn

-Education and political career
+Early life and education

-Höhn was born 29 July 1904 in Gräfenthal, Germany.
-He went to school in Meiningen, had a doctorate in political science.
-He directed a group of young people from south Thuringia.
-He was an active militant nationalist joining in 1922 the Deutschvölkischer Schutz- und Trutzbund (German Nationalist Protection and Defiance Federation), an antisemitic Völkisch movement.
+Höhn was born 29 July 1904 in Gräfenthal, the son of a public prosecutor.
+He studied law at Kiel University, the Ludwig-Maximilians-Universität München, and the University of Jena, obtained a doctorate in law from Jena, and would go on to earn an habilitation from Heidelberg University in 1934.
+He was an active militant nationalist, joining the Deutschvölkischer Schutz- und Trutzbund (German Nationalist Protection and Defiance Federation), an antisemitic and Völkisch movement, as early as 1922.
 He agitated for Der Stahlhelm (The Steel Helmet), a German First World War veteran's organization existing from 1918 to 1935.
 He was arrested and spent a short while in prison.
-Between 1923 and 1932, Höhn was a member of Young German Order (Jungdeutscher Orden, shortened form: Jungdo) and was an important co-worker of Artur Mahraun.
-He joined the SD in 1932, this is considered "early" as 80% of intellectuals in the SD joined between 1934-38.He became first assistant to Reinhard Heydrich whilst he was the first head of SD Amt II/I (SS Security Service) up until 1939.
-On 1 May 1933, Höhn joined the NSDAP (member number 2,175,900) and in December of that year he joined the SS (SS number 36,229).
+Between 1923 and 1932, Höhn was a member of the Young German Order and was a close collaborator of its founder, Artur Mahraun.